florisvanvugt/chainoptim/development_notes.md

 * Allow nulltrs to jump a whole block of trials (i.e. you can move across multiple rows of zeroes).
 This may allow merging of mini blocks into bigger blocks.

+* TODO Similarly, allow moving a whole block of nulltrs at once.
+This is based on the observation that the algorithm tended to fiddle with one trial at a time for a few iterations and then not touch it anymore.

 * Arbitrary scan times array.